madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 CareSpace's users are first and foremost patients who have been diagnosed with cancer.
 Cancer patients are facing some of the most difficult moments of their lives, and while technology can streamline access to information, it can’t provide the human touch that’s often needed.
 A reassuring voice, a hand to hold, or even just a doctor’s presence can make all the difference when processing difficult news.
 They often navigate fear, anxiety, exhaustion, and confusion – but just as striking is their resilience, optimism, and drive to help others.

-{% include figure.html src="personas.png"
-caption="Since Phase 1 focused on the patient experience, we expanded our personas to capture differences in treatment journeys, demographics, and mindsets." alt="An overview of the personas who will interact with this project" %}

 In addition, most of our patient users are 65 and older, which brings a distinct set of design considerations.

 **Their needs shaped every decision we made:**